 Also, you can save a lot of time by batch-cooking this and having it ready to go for the week in your fridge.

-- Add a few tablespoons of yoghurt and it’s a healthy chip dip.
+- Add a few tablespoons of yogurt and it’s a healthy chip dip.

-- Also makes a nice sauce for salmon if you blend it smooth and serve it warm.
+- Also makes a nice sauce for salmon if you blend it ultra-fine and serve it warm.